marekandreas/elpa/USERS_GUIDE.md

   logical, intent(in), optional: useQR:                 optional argument; switches to QR-decomposition if set to .true.

+  logical, intent(in), optional: useQPU:                decide whether the GPU version should be used or not

   character(*), optional         method:                use 1stage solver if "1stage", use 2stage solver if "2stage", (at the moment) use 2stage solver if "auto"

   logical                        success:               return value indicating success or failure